Big solar farm to be installed along Route 4

 By Heather Steliga, Vermont Standard Correspondent

 HARTLAND – Travelers on Route 4 may have noticed a clearing off the side of the road near the intersection with Route 12 South in Hartland.
-As it turns out, Norwich Solar Technologies is installing 2,000 offsite solar panels for the use of Mt.
+As it turns out, Norwich Solar is installing 2,000 offsite solar panels for the use of Mt.
 Ascutney Hospital and Health Center in Windsor.

 McBride explains the solar array on U.S. Route 4 will significantly reduce the electric bills of Mt.
 Ascutney Hospital and Health Center.
 He says the 500 kW array will serve the equivalent of 100 homes.
 Over its lifetime—which is warranted for 25 years—will offset 20 million pounds of carbon dioxide, or the equivalent of 30 million miles not driven in a car.